Comparing Popular Medigap Plans: Plan F, Plan G, and Plan N

 - Part A and Part B coinsurance and copayments

 - Hospital coinsurance for one full year (365 days) after your Medicare Part A benefits are used up

 - Blood (for approved procedures): First three pints per year

 - 80% of foreign travel emergency care (up to plan limits)

-It’s also important to know that Medigap Plan F will be phased out in 2020.
+It’s also important to know that Medigap Plan F was phased out in 2020.
 If you are already enrolled in Plan F at that time, then you can keep your plan, but you will not be able to purchase a new Plan F policy.

 Medicare Supplement Plan F vs. Plan G